SQLDBAWithABeard/StravaBike/README.md

-# Last Refreshed - 01 January, 2022 at 15:04:05
+# Last Refreshed - 01 January, 2022 at 16:04:12
 The Latest Activity was a EBikeRide

-*Out for an exploration.
-Last ride of 2021.*
+*Happy New Year. *

-which happened on 31 December, 2021 at 14:06:37
+which happened on 01 January, 2022 at 13:02:10

-Which is 0 years, 0 months, 1 days, 0 hours and 57 minutes since the last refresh!
+Which is 0 years, 0 months, 0 days, 3 hours and 2 minutes since the last refresh!

-You can see it here https://www.strava.com/activities/6452374221
+You can see it here https://www.strava.com/activities/6456510119

 ## Number of Rides
 How many rides have I done each year?